SS Otway: Trials

 A report of 8 July 1909 was as follows: "The twin-screw steamer Otway, the second of the five liners built for the Orient Steam Navigation Co.'s mail service, ran full-power trials on the Firth of Clyde on 26 May.
 The Otway, ran the measured mile trials at Skelmorlie.
 She carried out a series of 12 runs, varying in speed from 13 knots to a maximum of 18.2 knots.
 Afterwards a series of trials were carried out to determine the diameter of the turning circle.
 This was found to be three cable lengths.
 Further trials consisted of four runs between the Cloch and Cumbrae Lights.
 These proved thoroughly successful, a mean speed of 17.87 knots being attained.
 Later she went on a six hours' continuous run at this speed.
 She afterwards left for London, running on the way a 24 hours' coal consumption trial.
 The stipulated limit is 1.4lb per i.h.p."

 Maiden voyage

 Otway left London on her maiden voyage on 9 July 1909.
-Ports of call included Marseilles, Naples (18 July), Port Said (22 July), Suez (23 July), Colombo (2 August), Fremantle (12 August), Adelaide (16 August), Melbourne (18 August), Sydney (21 August), Brisbane (26 August), Sydney (30 August), Melbourne (6 September), Fremantle, Port Said, Naples, London.
+Ports of call included Marseille, Naples (18 July), Port Said (22 July), Suez (23 July), Colombo (2 August), Fremantle (12 August), Adelaide (16 August), Melbourne (18 August), Sydney (21 August), Brisbane (26 August), Sydney (30 August), Melbourne (6 September), Fremantle, Port Said, Naples, London.